tpierrain/SmokeMe/README.md

 ---

+## Next steps

+ - **Security:** with a nice way for you to plug your own ACL and rights mechanism to the /smoke resource (so that not everyone is able to execute your smoke tests in production)

+---

 ## Hope you will enjoy it!

-Don't hesitate to leave feedbacks on the github issues of the project.
+We value your input and appreciate your feedback.
+Thus, don't hesitate to leave them on the [**github issues of the project**](https://github.com/42skillz/SmokeMe/issues).